AlexanderBS468/tech-notes/README.md

 - `public/assets/css/app.css` — styles
 - `storage/blocks/` — the actual documentation files stored as separate `.html` files

+The table of contents is synchronized with the current document: scrolling the page moves the table of contents, and scrolling the table of contents moves the page by the same scroll progress.

 ## Project Structure

 ```text